Drag13/deferify/README.md

 [![Build Status](https://travis-ci.org/Drag13/deferify.svg?branch=master)](https://travis-ci.org/Drag13/deferify) ![GitHub](https://img.shields.io/github/license/drag13/deferify.svg)

+## Disclaimer

+This is the optimization package.
+As any optimization, it should be take with care,with measuring results before and after applying.

 ## Idea

 If you have Single Page application, you, probably, don't' want to block loading your application with synchronous scripts.
 To help with this [defer](https://www.w3schools.com/tags/att_script_defer.asp) and [async](https://www.w3schools.com/tags/att_script_async.asp) tags appeared.
 But what if you use cli for generating output?
 Right now, no @angular/cli, no react, doesn't support adding asynchronous attributes out of the box.
 This tiny CLI parse your index.html file and adds defer attribute to your scripts tag